sourcehut-mirrors/fennel-ls/Adding-a-Lint-Rule.md

 {:definition `(my-expression)
  :binding `x
  :multival 1
- :referenced-by {:symbol `x.field :target @1 :ref-type "read"}}
+ :referenced-by {:symbol `x.myfield :target @1 :ref-type "read"}}
 ;; for y
 {:definition `(my-expression) :binding `y :multival 2 :keys [:foo :bar]}
 ```

 ### If your lint is linting calls (to functions or specials, not macros)
-`head` is the symbol that is being called.
+* `head` is the symbol that is being called.
 It is the same as `(. call 1)`.
-`call` is the list that represents the call.
+* `call` is the list that represents the call.

 ## Output:
-Return `nil` if there's nothing to report, return a diagnostic object with your
+Your lint function should return `nil` if there's nothing to report, or
-lint.
+return a diagnostic object representing your lint message.

 The return value should have these fields:

 * `range`: make these with `message.ast->range` to get the range for a list or
   symbol or table, or with `message.multisym->range` to get the range of a